-Best Delta credit card with no annual fee: Delta SkyMiles Blue Amex
+Delta SkyMiles Blue Amex: Best Delta credit card with no annual fee

-If you normally don’t fly Delta that often — even when travel isn’t disrupted — and just want to earn Delta SkyMiles without paying an annual fee, the Delta Blue Amex is a basic, no-frills Delta credit card.
+If you normally don’t fly Delta that often and just want to earn Delta SkyMiles without paying an annual fee, the Delta Blue Amex is a basic, no-frills Delta credit card.
 With 2 miles earned for every dollar you spend at restaurants worldwide, access to Delta’s Pay with Miles program, and no foreign transaction fees, this card actually has a decent number of features for an airline credit card in the no-annual-fee camp (see rates and fees).

 People who check bags on Delta for at least two trips each year will want a more powerful Delta credit card, since the Delta Blue Amex doesn’t have a checked bag fee waiver.
 But for the once-in-a-while traveler, Delta’s no-annual-fee credit card may be worth considering.

-You can also earn 10,000 bonus miles after you spend $500 in purchases on your new Delta Blue Amex card in your first three months after opening your account.
-Based on the points valuations of frequent flyer website The Points Guy, Delta SkyMiles are worth 1.1 cents apiece, meaning these 10,000 bonus miles are worth $110.
+You can also earn 10,000 bonus miles after you spend $1,000 in purchases on your new Delta Blue Amex card in your first six months after opening your account.
+Based on the points valuations of frequent flyer website The Points Guy, Delta SkyMiles are worth 1.41 cents apiece, meaning these 10,000 bonus miles are worth $141 toward travel.

 The Delta Gold Amex credit card has an introductory annual fee of $0 for the first year, and then a $99 annual fee starting at your first renewal (see rates and fees), so you can try out the card for a year to see if it’s right for you.

-Right now, new Delta Gold Amex card members can earn 40,000 bonus miles after you spend $1,000 in purchases in the first three months after opening the account, plus up to $50 back in statement credits for eligible purchases at U.S. restaurants with your card within the first three months.
-Those miles are worth $440 based on The Points Guy’s valuations plus the $50 in statement credits.
+New Delta Gold Amex card members can earn 70,000 bonus miles after you spend $2,000 in purchases in the first six months after opening the account.
+Those miles are worth $987 toward travel based on The Points Guy’s valuations.

 With the Delta Gold Amex, you’ll receive 2 miles per dollar at restaurants and U.S. supermarkets, plus up to $100 in Delta flight credit after spending $10,000 in a calendar year.
 In other words, even after the annual fee kicks in for the second year and beyond, people who can put $834 per month in purchases on this card can essentially offset the entire annual fee with the flight credit.